 Step 1: Obtain a Bachelor's Degree

-- Participate in an internship.
+A tip for success: participate in an internship.
 In addition to coursework, some colleges and universities offer internships in mental health agencies for credit while attending a bachelor's degree program.
 These programs provide college students with real-world experience and skills in their field that can be used after graduation.

 Step 2: Complete a Graduate Program

 Master's degree programs in clinical psychology or a similar discipline can prepare individuals for more advanced practice as a behavioral counselor and is sometimes a requirement for employment in the field.
-In addition to advanced-level courses in areas such as psychology methods, techniques and assessment models, students are expected to complete practicum work along side clinicians.
+In addition to advanced-level courses in areas such as psychology methods, techniques and assessment models, students are expected to complete practicum work alongside clinicians.

 Step 3: Become Licensed or Certified

 State requirements vary for becoming a licensed counselor.
 Common requirements include completing a graduate program and acquiring a minimum number of professional hours of clinical work.
-Two of the most common licenses pursued by behavioral counselors are the Licensed Professional Clinical Counselor (LPCC) or the Licensed Professional Counselor (LPC).
+Two of the most common licenses pursued by behavioral counselors are the Licensed Professional Clinical Counselor (LPCC) and the Licensed Professional Counselor (LPC).

-- Complete continuing education.
+A tip for success: complete continuing education.
 Maintaining licensure usually requires completing continuing education coursework.
 States vary on the minimum number of continuing education credit hours needed to maintain a license.

 After gaining experience in an established practice and building connections in the community, many behavioral counselors choose to open a private practice.
 Starting a private business can be challenging and its success depends largely on the status of the economy.
 It is best to first develop a specialty within behavioral counseling, such as anxiety, divorce, or eating disorders, and then open a practice that caters to the chosen specialty.